Finding The Perfect Web Designer For Hire

 How does their own website look and perform?
 Good?
 Bad?

-If the designer’s own site looks bad then it is an indication that they may not be the right person for the job.
+If the web designer’s own site looks bad then it is an indication that they may not be the right person for the job.

 And don’t be put off if the site design and examples look expensive.
 It’s always worth contacting the designer or developer in question.